harrysiggins/zapier/README.md

 # Monthly Active User Analysis
 Submitted by: Harry Siggins

 This analysis was conducted to better understand the relationship between Monthly Active Users and churn from 01-01-2017 to 06-01-2017.
-This analysis required the use of SQL and one vizualization tool (details in Prerequisites below).
+This analysis required the use of SQL and one visualization tool (details in Prerequisites below).

 ## Getting Started